Syncfusion AI Assistant

 }

-Note: If a form field (TextBox, ListBox, DropDown) using a custom font has text larger than the field’s bounds, the downloaded PDF may render incorrectly in browsers or third‑party viewers.
-It displays correctly in the Syncfusion SfPdfViewer.
-To avoid this, use a font size that fits within the field or enlarge the field before saving/downloading.
+If a form field (TextBox, ListBox, DropDown) using a custom font contains text larger than the field’s bounds, the downloaded PDF may render differently in some browsers or third‑party viewers.
+The Syncfusion SfPdfViewer renders these fields correctly.
+To avoid rendering issues, use a font size that fits the field, enlarge the field prior to saving, or adjust layout before downloading.

 Custom Font Support for Signature Fields

-The Blazor SfPdfViewer allows loading, editing, and saving custom fonts in signature fields by using the FallbackFontCollection and SignatureFonts properties.
+The Blazor SfPdfViewer allows loading, editing, and saving custom fonts for signature fields by using the FallbackFontCollection and SignatureFonts properties.

 Integrating Custom Font Collections into Signature Fields in SfPdfViewer